tfaki/Multi-Module-Nextflix-Composable/README.md

 Don't forget give a star.

 ## Didn't you?
-Then fork this repo, make it better and don't forgot give a STAR.
+Then fork this repo, make it better and don't forget give a STAR.

 ```xml
 MIT License